Chile relleno

-The chile relleno (/es/, literally "stuffed chile") is a dish in Mexican cuisine that originated in the city of Puebla.
+The chile relleno (/es/, literally "stuffed chile") is a dish in Mexican cuisine.
 In 1858, it was described as a "green chile pepper stuffed with minced meat and coated with eggs".

 The most common pepper used is Puebla's poblano pepper, though New Mexico chile, pasilla, or even jalapeño peppers are popular as well.
 It is typically stuffed with melted cheese, such as queso Chihuahua or queso Oaxaca or with picadillo meat made of diced pork, raisins and nuts, seasoned with canella; covered in an egg white batter, simply corn masa flour and fried, or without any batter at all.
 Although it is often served in a tomato sauce, the sauces can vary.

 Regional variation

 Mexico

 Some regional versions in Mexico use rehydrated dry chiles such as anchos or pasillas.

 United States

 In the United States, chiles rellenos are usually filled with asadero or Monterey Jack cheese, but can also be found with cheddar or other cheeses, as well as ground or minced meat.

 Variations, which can be seen based on regional tastes or experimentation, include: